-When you owe the IRS money, you have to be proactive and handle the situation.
-You can’t bury your head in the sand or ignore IRS notices, your IRS debt won’t go away and you will only end up incurring penalties.
+Be proactive and handle the situation as soon as possible if it turns out that you owe the IRS money.
+You can’t bury your head in the sand or ignore IRS notices because your tax debt won’t go away.
+You'll only end up incurring penalties.
 The good news is that the IRS is willing to work with you if you can’t pay all or even a portion of your tax bill.

-Instead, you are instructed to still file your taxes on the due date and pay as much as you can toward your tax bill to avoid penalties and interest.
-You can call the IRS directly at 1-800-829-1040 to discuss your payment options like a short-term extension to pay the bill, installment agreement or payment arrangement and even temporarily delay collecting on your tax bill until a point in time when you're able to pay using a credit card, debit card or bank account.
+You should still file your tax return by the year's due date and pay as much as you can at that time to minimize penalties and interest.
+Then you can call the IRS directly at 1-800-829-1040 to discuss your payment options, which can include a short-term extension to pay the bill within 120 days, an installment agreement over a period of years, or even a temporary delay on collecting on your tax bill until a point in time when you're more able to pay.

 Levies and Liens

-If you feel that your IRS woes are causing you financial hardship, you aren't receiving a response from the IRS after repeated tries or if you feel as though your rights as a taxpayer aren’t being respected, then you can contact the Taxpayer Advocate Service.
+You can contact the Taxpayer Advocate Service if you feel that your IRS woes are causing you financial hardship, if you aren't receiving a response from the IRS after repeated tries, or if you feel that your rights as a taxpayer are being infringed upon.
 TAS can help you obtain attorney representation or find a certified public account or enrolled agent with a Low Income Taxpayer Clinic.
-The TAS is an independent organization within the IRS that ensures taxpayers receive fair treatment.
+It's an independent organization within the IRS that ensures taxpayers receive fair treatment.